 On 1 January 2020 EURIBOR and EONIA will no longer be compliant with the EU Benchmark Regulation (EU BMR).
 LIBOR will be sustained by the Financial Conduct Authority (FCA) only until 2021.
-The question in focus is: Can alternative risk free rates be established to replace existing Inter-bank offer-rates (IBORs) in that short period, and can banks handle the transition in time?
+The question in focus is: can alternative risk free rates be established to replace existing Inter-bank offer-rates (IBORs) in such a short period, and can banks handle the transition in time?

-In the meantime, and until clearer regulatory guidance is provided, firms need to review the transition plans carefully and ensure their risk-free rate programs have the flexibility to adapt quickly to different EONIA scenarios.
-Supervisory bodies have already begun asking firms for information on their awareness and implementation status.
-For example, the PRA and FCA have written CEO letters4 to seek assur-ance that senior managers and boards understand the risks associated with this transition, and that their firms are taking appropriate action now so they can transition to alternative rates before the end of 2021.
+In the meantime, the FSB published on 14 November 2018 a progress report stating that although progress has been made since 2017, a great deal of work remains in Europe, notably regarding the strengthening of EURIBOR existing methodologies and transition planning and preparation towards new risk-free rate ESTER.2 The next progress report will be published by the FSB in late 2019.
+Finally, supervisory bodies have already begun asking firms for information on their awareness and implementation status.
+For example, the PRA and FCA have written CEO letters3 to seek assurance that senior managers and boards understand the risks associated with this transition, and that their firms are taking appropriate action now so they can transition to alternative rates before the end of 2021.

-The recent remarks made by Benoît Cœuré5, Member of the Executive Board of the ECB, that “Financial market participants, on their part, should redouble their efforts to ensure a smooth transition” and by Cornelia Holthausen6, ECB Deputy Director General of Market Operations, saying “I do feel that many banks are pretty complacent and they think the public sector will solve the issue for them”, show the con-cerns for a scenario where the transition fails and EONIA/EURIBOR become non-compliant.
-Given these statements, banks under supervision of the ECB should assume that a letter challenging their prepared-ness for the IBOR reform is on its way.
+Lastly, the recent remarks made by Benoît Cœuré4, Member of the Executive Board of the ECB, that “Financial market participants, on their part, should redouble their efforts to ensure a smooth transition” and by Cornelia Holthausen5, ECB Deputy Director General of Market Operations, saying “I do feel that many banks are pretty complacent and they think the public sector will solve the issue for them”, show the concerns for a scenario where the transition fails and EONIA/EURIBOR become non-compliant.
+Given these statements, banks under supervision of the ECB should assume that a letter challenging their preparedness for the IBOR reform is on its way.

 The challenge on making the transition in time is on.
 Let’s get to work.